Indonesian Archipelago consists of more than 16.000 islands among which, one of the most famous and the best known among foreigners, is Bali.

 Time for Visit → 4-6 hours

-Opening Hours → normally classes are done starting from the early morning and last several hours
+Opening Hours → normally, it starts from the early morning (cca 9.30) and lasts several hours

 9. Traditional Balinese Dance at Ubud Palace